Essential Australia itinerary

 Day 7: Sydney Freedom Day

 A second Freedom Day in Sydney to further explore this wonderful city.
 Sydney is a city that takes full advantage of its natural setting – its sparkling harbour is host to the world-famous Sydney Harbour Bridge and the spectacular Sydney Opera House.
 Sydney’s suburbs are blessed with lush native bushland and pristine sandy beaches.
-Add to this the excellent restaurants and cafes, endless shopping opportunities and a vibrant culture and it’s very easy to understand why Sydney is one of the world’s favourite cities.
+Add to this the excellent restaurants and cafes, endless shopping opportunities and vibrant culture and it’s very easy to understand why Sydney is one of the world’s favourite cities.
 Enjoy!

 Day 8: Cairns, 4 nights